soyoungpark/soyoungpark.github.io/_posts/2017-09-18-nodejs-security-checklist.markdown

 tag:
 - security
 - webdev
+star:false
+category: blog
 description: Security checklist for web development beginners
-category: blog
 author: soyoungpark
-externalLink: false
 ---

 This is a basic security checklist for creating a basic web application.
 Apt for students and developers who want to create a basic Node.js web application.
 It is assumed that readers already know how to build or have already built a functioning web application.